 We advise and present options to clients in order to assist them in making their own informed choices.

 Every year the Board of Directors adopts priorities for the work to be done during that fiscal year.
-For Fiscal Year 2012, which runs from October 1, 2011 through September 30, 2012, the Board adopted six priorities in the areas of Information and Referral; Community Services; Discrimination, Employment, Benefits, and Access; Institutional Services; Outreach and Training; Policy; and Civil Rights.
+This Fiscal Year, which runs from October 1st through September 30th, the Board adopted priorities in the areas of Information and Referral; Community Services; Discrimination, Employment, Benefits, and Access; Abuse and Neglect and Institutional Services; Outreach and Training; Policy; and Civil Rights.